-The University of Michigan-Flint is collaborating with Holly High School to offer the Dual Enrollment Educational Partnerships (DEEP) Program courses for students to take at Clarkston or Fenton High School.
+The University of Michigan-Flint is collaborating with Holly High School to offer the Dual Enrollment Educational Partnerships (DEEP) Program courses for students to take at Clarkston High School.

 Program Qualifications: A selection process and criteria will be developed by Holly High School in collaboration with UM-Flint.
 UM-Flint has established the following general expectations for DEEP program enrollees:

 - An overall grade point average of 3.25+